 The following video gives a good run-down on the situation along with providing a link to the revised license.

+We’re currently playing through the Keep on the Borderlands on our weekly DnD sessions.
 As such in preparation for some possible encounters which the party might have I’ve knocked up some simple maps we can use in the VTT we’re using.

 These are shown below, maybe they’ll be of use to others.